 The variations requested are considered excessive and despite favourable comments from two affected property owners, it is believed that the proposed patio conflicts with the intent of the R-Codes and the City's Building Height Policy.
 To approve such a development would set an undesirable precedent for the locality.
+The owners are aware that this development application may be refused and have indicated that an appeal to the State Administrative Tribunal may be forthcoming following such a decision.

-Attachment 1 Location Plan

-Attachment 2 Plans of Proposal
+Attachment 1 Location Plan Attachment 2 Plans of Proposal

 Attachment 3 Photos of Development